uber/nebula.gl/modules/react-map-gl-draw/README.md

   - `DrawLineStringMode`: Lets you draw a GeoJson `LineString` feature.
   - `DrawPolygonMode`: Lets you draw a GeoJson `Polygon` feature.
   - `DrawRectangleMode`: Lets you draw a `Rectangle` (represented as GeoJson `Polygon` feature) with two clicks - start drawing on first click, and finish drawing on second click.
+    - If you'd like to starting drawing by mouse down and end drawing by mouse up, you can use `modeConfig: {dragToDraw: true}`.
+See `modeConfig` for more details.

 And an advanced
   - `EditingMode`: Lets you select and drag vertices; and drag features.

+- `modeConfig` (Object, Optional) - Additional configuration for the provided mode.
+Check `nebula.gl` [doc](https://github.com/uber/nebula.gl/blob/master/docs/api-reference/modes/overview.md) to see mode details.

 - `features` (Feature[], Optional) - List of features in GeoJson format.
 If `features` are provided from users, then `react-map-gl-draw` respect the users' input, and therefore ignore any internal `features`.
 But if `features` are not provided, then `react-map-gl-draw` manages `features` internally, and users can access and manipulate the features by calling `getFeatures`, `addFeatures`, and `deleteFeatures`.
 - `selectedFeatureIndex` (String, Optional) - Index of the selected feature.